Economics

 L11 Econ 413W Introduction to Econometrics with Writing

 Econometrics is the development and application of statistical techniques for the measurement of economic phenomena.
-This course is a student's initial study of econometric theory and practice.
+This course is your initial study of econometric theory and practice.
 Topics include: translation of economic theory into statistical models, statistical foundations of econometrics, preregression analysis bivariate and multiple regression techniques, hypothesis testing, multicollinearity, specification error, autocorrelation, errors in variables, identification, and simultaneous estimation.
-The three writing assignments and the final paper will provide students an opportunity to formulate an economic model, estimate the model with appropriate data, and interpret the results.
-This experience will help students understand how econometrics relates to other upper-level economics courses which focus on theoretical models for how the world operates.
-Econometrics provides a method of testing the validity of these economic models, and the term paper will improve students' writing skills, giving them a chance to write clearly and concisely about technical material.
+The 3 writing assignments and the final paper will provide you an opportunity to formulate an economic model, estimate the model with appropriate data, and interpret the results.
 Prerequisites: Econ 4011 and Math 2200 or equivalent.
-Please Note: Requests for online registration will be wait listed, and students will be enrolled according to economics major/minor status and student level (e.g., priority to Level 8 economics majors).
+PLEASE NOTE: Requests for on-line registration will be wait listed, and students will be enrolled according to Economics major/minor status and student level (e.g., priority to Level 8 Econ majors).
 Students should also select the "A" subsection.

 Credit 3 units.
 A&S IQ: SSC, WI Arch: SSC Art: SSC EN: S